-It should be noted that in domestic arbitration, Article 2061 of the French Civil Code further provides that an arbitration agreement is valid when inserted in a contract concluded for the purposes of a "professional activity".
+It should be noted that, in domestic arbitration, Article 2061 of the French Civil Code further provides that an arbitration agreement is valid when inserted in a contract concluded for the purposes of a "professional activity".
+The Supreme Court clarified in its decision of 29 February 2012 that such "professional activity" means that both parties should be business professionals.